DomoApps/vite-react-template/README.md

 ### `pnpm start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+The page will hot reload as you make edits and save files.
-You will also see lint errors, if any, in the console.
+Linting errors will be logged in the console.

 ### `pnpm build`